gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **13w01a**
 - Hoppers are currently capable of placing items in any inventory slots, allowing for invalid items in brewing stands and invalid items in furnace slots.
 By placing items not normal craftable in a furnace output slot, these items can register as crafted by statistics in future versions.
 - Daylight sensors can be placed in the nether and will permanently powered on
-- Redstone Torches can float if the block beneath them is removed
+- Hanging redstone torches were able to float when the block they are attached to was removed, as long as they had a block underneath them

 **13w06a-1**
 - All minecarts will be converted to spawner minecarts which will become unobtainable later